ArnabPushilal/SpotifyPopularityPrediction/README.md

 * Most important features contributing to 'Popularity - 1' seems to be loudness & danceability.
  .
-## Random Forrest Classifier
+## Random Forest Classifier

-* For Random Forrest I did a random search on the hyperparameters.
+* For Random Forest I did a random search on the hyperparameters.

 ### ROC